kvttt/4DInfantAtlas/README.md

 Generation of anatomy-realistic 4D infant brain atlases with tissue maps using generative adversarial networks
 ==============================================================================================================

-This repository contains the code for the paper "Generation of anatomy-realistic 4D infant brain atlases with tissue maps using generative adversarial networks" by Tang et al. (2024). *Note: this repository is still under construction.*
+This repository contains the code for the ISBI 2024 paper "Generation of anatomy-realistic 4D infant brain atlases with tissue maps using generative adversarial networks" by Tang et al. (2024). *Note: this repository is still under construction.*